benhakunamatata/CarND-Capstone/README.md

  #### twist_controller.py:

- * Utilize YawController for steering angle, KPI control for throttle control, and Low pass filters for vehicle speed, to provide smooth control to follow target waypoints
+ * Utilize YawController for steering angle, KPI control for throttle control, and Low pass filters for vehicle speed, to provide smooth control to follow target waypoints.
  * The steering angle is generated based on the position next target waypoint for each loop, with vehicle kinematics and the turn curvature calculations.
  * A brake setting 400Nm is used to fully stop the vehicle.
 For deceleration, a dynamically approach based on vehicle current speed and vehicle mass is used.